garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Issue Tracking.md

 Team member register & raise issues
 - the one who raises the issue will describe the issue in detail
-	- such that people can easy reproduce the bug
+	- such that people can easy reproduce the bug/issue
+- other team members can comment & work collaboratively towards resolving the issue raised